wxie2017/wxie2017.github.io/pages/speech/I_tell_myself_a_story.md

 Dear fellow members, and distinguished guests, you can do the same.
 Have you ever faced a difficlut situation?
 Tell yourself a story to solve the problem.
 Have you ever faced a joyful moment?
-Tell yourself a story to share the happiness.
+Tell yourself a story to double the happiness.
-Have you ever want to tell your story loadly?
+Have you ever wanted to tell your story loadly?
 Come to the stage.
 Everything will be ok.
 Anyway, after 5 to 7 minutes, Ramona J. Smith (2018): I am still standing.